Monday 16 December 2013

 Upwards think that they run the world and nobody tells them what to do, but look down on public service roles that are filled by Weybridges and Teales – parish councillors, aldermen, mayors, social workers, probation officers, the staff of town halls.
 These people are “petty bureaucrats”.
 A friend writes: “They’re always terribly snobbish about the councillor class, civic pride generally, because they've attained a distinction which has nothing to do with birth or breeding (or culture).”

 Sometimes they go so far as to claim they want to abolish government, repeal all laws and get rid of science, because there are too many laws, politicians are all lying twisters, and Brian Cox smiles too much (telling us what to do, and knowing more than us).
-Rather like the people who sweep the concept of truth off the table when they’re losing the argument.
-(Calling their bluff can provide hours of fun.)

 Moving with the times